knoxa/knoxa.github.io/text/mark-up/places.md

 I enclose mentions of places in HTML _span_ elements with _class_ set to "place".
 I'm happy to nest one place inside another.
 For example:

-	300 yards N of road junction ¼ mile N of E of LA HUTTE
+	300 yards North of road junction ¼ mile North of E of LA HUTTE

 contains,

-    road junction ¼ mile N of E of LA HUTTE
+    road junction ¼ mile North of E of LA HUTTE

 which in turn contains,